smart-data-models/dataModel.PointOfInteraction/SmartPointOfInteraction/doc/spec_FR.md

       type: Relationship
       uniqueItems: true
       x-ngsi:
-        model: 'The entity type could be any such as a “Parking”, “Point of Interest”, etc.http://schema.org/Text'
+        model: 'The entity type could be any such as a Parking, Point of Interest, etc.http://schema.org/Text'
     refSmartSpot:
-      description: ' References to the “Smart Spot” devices which are part of the Smart Point of Interaction'
+      description: ' References to the Smart Spot devices which are part of the Smart Point of Interaction'
       items:
         anyOf: *smartpointofinteraction_-_properties_-_owner_-_items_-_anyof
         description: 'Property.
 Unique identifier of the entity'